thchara/ThinkAloud/ZendoStudy/example.md

 ---

 ### Entering Your Guesses

-Once the 2-minute minimum has passed, a textbox will appear where you can type in your guesses about the hidden rule.

-If you came up with more than one possible rule, feel free to list them all, in order of how likely you think they are.

 Example: when asked to guess, you'll see a box like this in which you can write your guess or guesses from most to least likely.